 The procurement department of organizations will have contract managers to exclusively deal with contracts.
 A contract manager must have the multitasking ability to maintain positive relationships with the suppliers, monitor operations, and prioritize risk management.
 It also ensures compliance with the contract terms.
 They require a set of hard skills and soft skills to perform these complex tasks effectively.
 Hard skills include knowledge about procurement, legal terms, financial management as well as project management.
 Soft skills include leadership, decision making, negotiation, time management, interpersonal communication and conflict resolution.

 How to become a contract manager

 Contract management is a specialized field that requires specific skills and knowledge about procurement principles and also the legal terms.
 Training and practical experience can increase your chances of getting hired or advancing your career in the existing organization.
-Training in contract management can give you an overview of the best practices, the ways to build stronger relationships with the suppliers and manage risks in procurement to ensure long-term benefits for your organization.
+Training in contract management can give you an overview of best practices, ways to build stronger relationships with suppliers and manage risks in procurement to ensure long-term benefits for your organization.